jordanlynk/reading-notes/class-03.md

 - While; If you do know how many times the code should run, you can use a _while_ loop.
 The condition can be something other than a counter to loop for as long as the condition is true.
 -Do While; It will always run the statements inside the curly braces at least once, even if the condition evaluates to false.

-**Coniditionals allow your code to make decisions on what to do next** **Logical operators allow you to combine more than one set of comparisons** **if...else allow you to run one set of code with conditions that are true or false** **Switch statements compare a value against possible outcomes, can also provide a default option if there's no match** **All values evaluate to truthy or falsy**
+- **Conditionals allow your code to make decisions on what to do next**
+- **Logical operators allow you to combine more than one set of comparisons**
+- **if...else allow you to run one set of code with conditions that are true or false**
+- **Switch statements compare a value against possible outcomes, can also provide a default option if there's no match**
+- **All values evaluate to truthy or falsy**
-**Three types of loops: for, while and do...while.
+- **Three types of loops: for, while and do...while.
 Each repeats a set of statements**